-- Mothers of Men (1917) movie overview: Starring popular silent era leading lady (and later director) Dorothy Davenport and written by her father-in-law, playwright Hal Reid, this curious socially conscious drama tackles the issue of women’s suffrage in the United States.
+- Mothers of Men (1917) movie review: Starring popular silent era leading lady (and later director) Dorothy Davenport and written by her father-in-law, playwright Hal Reid, this curious socially conscious drama tackles the issue of women’s suffrage in the United States.
 Are females too emotional to be politically objective?

 Mothers of Men movie review: Women’s suffrage movie Mothers of Men poses the then pressing question: Can American society survive the onslaught of female political power?

 Directed by and featuring the all but forgotten Willis Robards, the 1917 socially conscious drama Mothers of Men – about the issues of women’s suffrage and political power in the United States – is a fast-paced treasure that was unearthed at this year’s San Francisco Silent Film Festival.